joakimk/toniq/README.md

 Toniq.enqueue(SendEmailWorker, [subject: "5 minute reminder!", to: "..."], persist: false)
 ```

+## Retrying failed jobs

+Until there is a admin web UI you can do something like this from an iex prompt:

+    iex -S mix
+    iex> Enum.each Toniq.JobPersistence.failed_jobs, &Toniq.JobPersistence.retry/1

+Or like this if you like to inspect each job before you retry:

+    iex> job = Toniq.JobPersistence.failed_jobs |> hd
+    iex> IO.inspect job
+    iex> Toniq.JobPersistence.retry(job)

 ## Designed to avoid complexity

 Instead of using redis as a messaging queue, toniq uses it for backup.